godelfin/phpbro/README.md

   success if all error logs are clean.
 - Incorporates the following Design Patterns: JSON Everywhere, Static Singleton, Globally-Defined (Universal Configuration) Constants, Looping SQL Queries
 - Simple Logger (SLogger) - simple, clean logging built-in (just uncomment the code where you need help debugging)
 - Event dispatching made easy with the Party Dispatcher component library.
 Brings all the parties to you, in your code.
+  Dispatching an event via Party Dispatcher will announce to all other applications that use PHPBro that a party is starting.

 Quick Start:
 Most configuration options are already defined in the config.php.
 Just uncomment the global constant you want to use for